j-be/AutoBim/README.md

   {% endif %}
 ```

 **Please note** that this macro DOES take into account the probe offset.
 Probe points may still require adjusting if the offset position exceeds max travel.
+Your printer configuration requires either `bltouch` or `probe` to declared, with `x_offset` and `y_offset` to be both set.

 This macro will: